sachithmuhandiram/simplest-microservice/readme.md

 Here I am developing a simple microservice based system using `golang`.

-This system has and API gateway (mainmodule) and four microservices,
+This system has an API gateway (mainmodule) and four microservices,
    * Add (addmodule)
    * Substraction
    * Divide